 In fact, indemnification clauses are a major player in the ever-waging war over managing risk.
 They usually stem from the prime contract between the project/property owner and the general contractor, requiring the GC to indemnify the property owner from any harm or damages that may occur during the duration of the construction project.

-And in turn, the original indemnification clause between the property owner and the GC will typically “flow down” the payment chain on the project, requiring each of the subcontractors to indemnify the not only the GC but the owner as well.
+And in turn, the original indemnification clause between the property owner and the GC will typically “flow down” the payment chain on the project, requiring each of the subcontractors to indemnify not only the GC, but the owner as well.
 As we’ll discuss in the article below, this type of risk-shifting runs rampant in construction, and it can take many forms.

 Who Are the Parties to an Indemnification Clause?

 Indemnification provisions apply to (at least) three different parties:

 (1) the indemnitee (the party who gets indemnified)

 (2) the indemnitor (the party who has to indemnify someone else)